Help For Those Clearing Out A Hoarder’s House

-After many years of providing help for clearing hoarder’s houses, Avery Associates are specialists and the most experienced company in the UK when dealing with the clearance of properties, including gardens and outside areas which have become unusually full of hoarders collections and clutter, to the point that significant additional resources are required to clear and clean-out the property.
+After many years of providing help for clearing hoarder’s houses, we have become the most experienced company in the UK.
+Dealing with the clearance of properties, including gardens and outside areas which have become unusually full of hoarders collections and clutter.
+To the point that significant additional resources are required to clear and clean-out the property.
 This often arises as a result of compulsive hoarding, which may be a manifestation of obsessive-compulsive disorder, or OCD.

 The UK’s Leading Compulsive Hoarding House Clearance Specialists

-Whether the property or the owners are in The UK or overseas, and you have the task of clearing out a hoarders house and cleaning, if the sufferer is still alive and living in the property, or sadly they may be deceased, in either case we are able to help.
-As team leader and company owner Jeffrey Avery deals with all enquiries with the utmost discretion and is now one of the countries leading authorities in all matters relating to compulsive hoarding, as well as providing physical and psychological support for OCD or hoarding sufferers together with their families and friends with the utmost sensitivity.
+Whether the property or the owners are in The UK or overseas, and you have the task of clearing out a hoarders house and cleaning we can help.
+The sufferer may still be alive and living in the property, or sadly they may be deceased.
+In either case we are able to help.
+Jeffrey Avery deals with all enquiries with the utmost discretion.
+He is now one of the countries leading authorities in all matters relating to compulsive hoarding, as well as providing sensitive support for OCD or hoarding sufferers and their families.

 Jeffrey Avery and his team are de-cluttering specialists, and have worked all over the country carrying out countless hoarded house clearances.
 Providing support counties for affected individuals, local authorities, private clients and law firms in all cases of hoarding.
-We are the only company in the country that are able to offer hands on service, delivered with understanding, care for the sufferer, advice, physical and psychological support and above all total client discretion.
+We are understanding and ensure total client discretion.